 Do you get nervous before an international flight?

-Do you have moments where you doubt whether you have ticked every box whilst trying to get organised for the holiday?
+Do you have moments where you doubt whether you have ticked every box while trying to get organized for a holiday?

 Find out whether a Visa is required for your trip

-Start creating your holiday itinerary – Figure out where you want to go and what you want to see and do whilst on your holiday.
+Start creating your holiday itinerary – Figure out where you want to go and what you want to see and do while on your holiday.

-Organise car hire if needed – Once you have your itinerary sorted, figure out if you want to rely on public transport or if you want the flexibility and freedom of renting a car.
+Organize car hire if needed – Once you have your itinerary sorted, figure out if you want to rely on public transport or the flexibility and freedom of renting a car.

 Your Travelling Overseas Checklist for the Week Before